- Our Chalets

 - Getting there

 The picturesque resort of Nendaz overlooks the Rhone Valley, offering fantastic views across the Alps.
 Not only does the area host beautiful views, it is also known to be one of the sunniest regions in Switzerland.
 Nendaz is a modern holiday resort has grown up all around the centre of this delightful old Valais village with its traditional timber houses, barns and grain stores.
 Siviez, eight kilometres to the south in the Nendaz valley, also belongs to this community.
-It is sometimes also called ‘Super Nendaz’ and cableways run from here to Mont Fort, at 3330 m the highest peak of the ‘Les 4 Vallées’ ski resort.
+It’s sometimes also called ‘Super Nendaz’, with gondolas accessing Mont Fort, at 3330 m the highest peak of the ‘Les 4 Vallées’ ski resort.

-Although one of the smaller Swiss resorts, Nendaz is in the heart of one of the biggest ski domains in Europe; the 4 Vallées, with 92 transport facilities and 412 km of pistes.
-The best access to the railways is from Siviez.
+Although one of the smaller Swiss resorts, Nendaz is in the heart of one of the biggest ski domains in Europe; the 4 Vallées, with 92 ski lifts and 412 km of pistes.
+The best access to this vast domain is from Siviez.
 There are also off-piste activities with 12 km of cross-country ski trails, 100 km of winter hiking trails and 40 km of snowshoe track.
 Nendaz offers a richly varied children’s programme and has been awarded the ‘Families Welcome’ seal of quality.
-The Nendaz town offers some great amenities including a number of cafés and restaurants, with a number of good ski schools in Nendaz, making the resort great for beginnersRead more
+The Nendaz town offers some great amenities including a number of cafés and restaurants, with a number of good ski schools in Nendaz, making the resort great for beginners.Read more

 Extraordinary skiing, set in the heart ofthe 4 Valleys